KStateOnline - 100 Questions: How much 4-3 will we see?

 As Scott is well aware, Kansas State will again be a base 4-2-5/nickel defense this season.
 While some's perception - and the official depth chart still including three linebackers - has a few believing this is a shift from previous years, it really isn't.
 Your base defense is ultimately what you spend the vast majority of your snaps in, and for years now that has been the nickel for K-State (and virtually ever Big 12 program).

-The question, however, wisely asks how many games, if any, will the Wildcats be forced to play a more traditional three-linebacker set for a majority of its snaps?
+The question, however, wisely asks how many games, if any, will the Wildcats be forced to play a more traditional three-linebacker set for a majority of their snaps?

 We know it's not going to happen often, if ever, in Big 12 play.
 Sure, there will be personnel groupings here and there in every game that likely call for three backers, but I'd be stunned if there were a conference game where a 4-3 look ended up being K-State's most used grouping.